hi-chi/pipic/README.md

 - exact energy conservation;
 - absence of numerical dispersion.

-The solvers provide a way to eliminate or suppress numerical artefacts (instabilities, heating, Cherenkov radiation, etc.) permitting larger space and time steps, as well as lower number of particles per cell.
+The solvers provide a way to eliminate or suppress numerical artefacts (instabilities, heating, numerical Cherenkov radiation, etc.) permitting larger space and time steps, as well as lower number of particles per cell.
 Because of reduced computational demands, the solvers can be found useful for quick tests of ideas, as well as for scanning parameter spaces.
 For the description of underlying methods see https://arxiv.org/abs/2302.01893.

 ---